MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 ## Encrypt Credentials

-For security purposes, we strongly recommend that you encrypt strings, such as remote database connection strings and LDAP/LDAP-S passwords, rather than store strings in plain text in the `appsettings.json` configuration file.
-Here's how:
+For security purposes, we strongly recommend that you encrypt strings, such as remote database connection strings and LDAP/LDAP-S passwords, rather than store strings in plain text in the appsettings.json configuration file.

+The encryption function available in the administration utility relies on the RSA algorithm for encryption.

+**To encrypt credentials:**

-1. On the web node, install a credential encryption certificate with a private key.
-Install the certificate into the default certificate store on the local machine.
+1. On the web node, install a credential encryption certificate with a private key into the default certificate store on the local machine.
+That location is in the Windows certificate store or in the Linux-based PFX file.

+   The length of the encryption key depends on the certificate, however, we recommend a length of at least 1048 bits.

+   Ensure that your certificate is secured properly.
+On Windows, for example, you can use Bitlocker to encrypt the disk.

 1. [Launch the administration utility](#launch) with administrator privileges (Windows) or `root`/ `sudo` privileges (Linux).

       1. From the main menu, choose the option **Encrypt Credentials**.

       1. Specify where is the encryption certificate installed:
          + Local machine (Computer account)
          + Current user (My user account)

          The list of available certificates appears.

       1. Specify which encryption certificate to use.